FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Introduction

 \section{Introduction}

 Machine learning models are increasingly important in aiding decision-making across various applications.
 Ensuring fairness in these models—preventing discrimination against minorities or other protected groups—remains a significant challenge \citep{mehrabi2021survey}.
 To address different needs, several fairness metrics have been developed in the literature \citep{mehrabi2021survey,castelnovo2022clarification}.
-Our work focuses on the \textit{equalized odds} criterion \citep{hardt2016equality}, defined as

-Here, $Y$ is the true outcome, $A$ is the sensitive attribute(s) that we care to protect (e.g., gender/race/age), and $\hat Y$ is the prediction given by any model.
+The \textit{equalized odds} metric defines fairness by requiring that the predicted outcome $\hat{Y}$ provides the same level of information about the true response $Y$ across different sensitive attribute(s) $A$ (e.g. gender/race/age) \citep{hardt2016equality}:

-While fairness-aware machine learning has progressed rapidly, most existing algorithms targeting equalized odds can only handle a single protected attribute.
-However, real-world scenarios can involve biases arising from multiple sensitive attributes simultaneously.
-For example, in healthcare settings, patients' outcomes might be influenced by a combination of race, gender, and age \citep{false_hope, Yang2022.01.13.22268948}.
-Furthermore, only focusing on a single attribute can lead to \textit{fairness gerrymandering} \citep{pmlr-v80-kearns18a}, where a model appears fair when considering each attribute separately but exhibits unfairness when attributes are considered jointly.
+Encouraging \textit{equalized odds} is more challenging due to $Y$-conditioning compared to encouraging \textit{demographic parity}, another common fairness notion that emphasizes \textit{equity} and requires $\hat{Y}$ to be independent of $A$ without conditioning on $Y$.
+Most existing algorithms targeting equalized odds can only handle a single protected attribute, and extending them to multi-dimensional sensitive attributes is challenging due to the well-known difficulties of estimating multi-dimensional densities \citep{scott2015multivariate}.
+However, real-world scenarios can involve biases that arise from multiple sensitive attributes simultaneously.
+For example, in healthcare settings, patient outcomes can be influenced by a combination of race, gender, and age \citep{false_hope, Yang2022.01.13.22268948}.
+Moreover, ignoring the correlation between multiple sensitive attributes can lead to \textit{fairness gerrymandering} \citep{pmlr-v80-kearns18a}, where a model appears fair when considering each attribute separately but exhibits unfairness when attributes are considered jointly.

 To address these limitations, we introduce \textit{FairICP}, a flexible fairness-aware learning scheme that encourages equalized odds for complex sensitive attributes.
-Our method leverages a novel \textit{Inverse Conditional Permutation (ICP)} strategy to generate conditionally permuted copies $\tilde{A}$ of sensitive attributes $A$ given $Y$ without the need to estimate the multidimensional conditional density and encourages equalized odds via enforcing similarity between $(\hat{Y}, A, Y)$ and $(\hat{Y}, \tilde{A}, Y)$.
+Our method leverages a novel \textit{Inverse Conditional Permutation (ICP)} strategy to generate conditionally permuted copies $\tilde{A}$ of sensitive attributes $A$ given $Y$ without the need to estimate the multi-dimensional conditional density and encourages equalized odds via enforcing similarity between $(\hat{Y}, A, Y)$ and $(\hat{Y}, \tilde{A}, Y)$.
 An illustration of the FairICP framework is provided in Figure \ref{fig:illustration}.